Neunerlei/inflection/README.md

 ```

 ## Changing the Inflector implementation
-As stated above you can change the actiual implementation of the inflector by providing
+As stated above you can change the actual implementation of the inflector by providing
 a adapter class for the inflector you would like to use the most (pull requests welcome!).

 Writing an adapter is easy, create a new class: